-Thursday of the 3rd Week of Lent
+Thursday of the Second Week of Easter

 Get the code to post the GNR Widget on your website or blog.

 GOOD NEWS REFLECTIONS!
 Receive by email a reflection each morning based on the readings of Sunday and daily Mass.
 Find out more and subscribe at www.gnm.org